Hints and Things does not use any 1st Party cookies - more information .

 So to review: Base the TV size on the room size; Base the TV placement on your dearly beloved's viewing habits and let's not lose any more sleep on this one.
 How will you know who deserves the Oscars if you don't start getting through those DVDs?

-Gib Dreffel is a guest writer for Greentea Design - an online furniture store specializing in oriental furniture.
-They sell several exclusive TV stand designs, as well as a line of solid wood entertainment centers.
+Gib Dreffel was a guest writer for Greentea Design which was an online furniture store specializing in oriental furniture.

 *** The opinions expressed in this column are solely those of the authors and are not endorsed by Greentea Design.
-There is however some darn useful information if you can get through the sauciness.
-Please send any comments or opinions to email@example.com and who knows - Mr. Dreffel might even deign to read them.
+There is however some useful information if you can get through the sauciness.

 Copyright © 2000-2017 Hints and Things